Viva Films: Viva Films on television

 From free TV, Viva was able to tie up with Star TV and Fox International Channels Philippines to create an all-Filipino international movie channel on May 6, 1996, called Viva Cinema.
-Viva Cinema aired over 300 movies coming from the Viva library, including latest releases.
+Viva Cinema aired over 300 movies coming from the Viva library, including the latest releases.
 It also aired behind-the-scenes outtakes and refreshing entertainment shows.
-The partnership between Viva and Star TV ended on July 31, 2003, when Viva created its own movie channel, PBO (Pinoy Box Office) and entrusted the entire Viva movie library to ABS-CBN by allowing it to air over.
-Viva Prime Channel air mostly action and Drama movies at 7:00 p.m. only every other week of the month.
-Viva Cinema return in February 2009 along with the launch of Philippine DTH's Cignal Digital TV of the same month.
-Aside from Viva entrusting the entire Viva library to ABS-CBN, co-productions of Viva and Star Cinema are also aired exclusively via ABS-CBN's movie block Kapamilya Blockbusters and ABS-CBN Sports and Action's movie blocks Movie Action Zone and Lunch Blockbuster, and via Viva Cinema, Viva Prime Channel, and PBO.
-While co-productions of Viva and GMA Films are exclusively aired via GMA's movie blocks Kapuso Movie Festival and/or Kapuso Movie Night, GMA News TV's movie block Takilya Blockbuster, and via Viva Cinema, Viva Prime Channel, and PBO.
+The partnership between Viva and Star TV ended on July 31, 2003, after Viva acquired the remaining stake of the channel from Star TV and when Viva created its movie channel, PBO (Pinoy Box Office) and entrusted the entire Viva movie library to ABS-CBN by allowing it to air over.
+Viva Prime Channel airs mostly action and Drama movies at 7:00 p.m. only every other week of the month.
+Viva Cinema returned on February 1, 2009 along with the launch of Philippine DTH's Cignal Digital TV of the same month.
+Aside from Viva entrusting the entire Viva library to ABS-CBN, co-productions of Viva and Star Cinema are also aired exclusively via ABS-CBN's movie block Kapamilya Blockbusters and S+A's movie blocks Action Movie Zone and Lunch Blockbusters, and via Viva Cinema, Viva Prime Channel, and PBO.
+While co-productions of Viva and GMA Films are exclusively aired via GMA's movie blocks Kapuso Movie Festival and/or Kapuso Movie Night, GMA News TV's movie block Takilya Blockbusters, and via Viva Cinema, Viva Prime Channel, and PBO.

 For overseas markets, Cinema One Global (owned by ABS-CBN) also aired Viva Films productions for its overseas Filipino audiences.

 In 2015, Viva partnered with TV5 to provide entertainment content.
 This transpired after the TV network dissolved its entertainment department to make room for blocktimers and content providers.
-It is said that Viva will be the biggest content contributor for the network.
+It is said that Viva will be the biggest content contributor to the network.
 However, its partnership with TV5 took a break in late 2016 as former Gilas Pilipinas and PBA head coach, Vicente "Chot" Reyes took over as president and CEO of TV5 which Reyes focused in sports and news programming on TV5 until he resigned in June 2019 due to negative feedbacks by the viewers and fans of the network's entertainment programming against Reyes.